nlp-unibo/mamkit/docs/_sources/quickstart.rst.txt

 The package also provides a structured interface for training models, enabling users to train models using PyTorch Lightning.

-The following sections we show how to install the packahe and provide a brief overview of the package's functionalities, including loading/adding datasets, models, and training models.
+The following sections provide a brief overview of the package's functionalities, including loading/adding datasets, models, and training models.